So you want to get consulting clients fast?

 Getting in front of your ideal clients and giving a speech or presentation is one of the most powerful marketing tactics available.
 You have an opportunity to demonstrate to the buyer live, right then and there, that you’re an expert.
 They can see it with their own eyes.
 The fact that you’re on stage and being promoted as a speaker for an event is great positioning to build your brand.
 The problem that many consultants face however when it comes to speaking is that they aren’t sure how to get speaking gigs, how to make money from them, and even when they get a gig – they leave the event with no leads for new business and clients.

 When you’re speaking it’s critically important that you take the right action to get your ideal clients to contact you.
 When you do this right, and it’s all in how you frame it and the wording you use, ideal clients will come up to you right after your talk and tell you they want to hire you.
 I’ve had this happen so many times after each talk I give that I know how powerful this tactic is and how much revenue it’s added for my company.
 In fact, after a recent talk I gave I landed a $9500 coaching client – PLUS I was paid over $5000 to give the presentation.
+If you’re wondering how to get clients quickly for your consulting business, speaking is one of the quickest ways to win new business.

 I know what you’re thinking…”Michael, calling…as in cold calling?
 Are you serious?”
 Yes, my friend, I am.
 The phone has been knocked down so hard by so many people that most believe it isn’t a ‘good’ marketing tactic.
 The people that tell you that however are also the people that have never been successful with it.
 The phone, in fact is one of, if not the #1 most powerful marketing tactics you can use.
+If you can learn how to get consulting clients with cold calling, you will never have trouble finding new business.
+Cold-calling is a great method for how you can get your first couple of consulting clients.

 It’s the most direct in allowing you to get in front of your ideal client consistently.
 When you add your value proposition and the right approach of using the phone you can quickly create opportunities to have conversations with ideal clients that lead to more business.
 The problem with calling isn’t that it isn’t effective, it certainly CAN be, the problem is 1) the mindset people have around it and 2) the strategy and approach they use.